Become a CAP Chaplain

-CAP Regulation 265-1 states that a chaplain must be a fully ordained or qualified priest, rabbi, or minister of religion, and receive an ecclesiastical endorsement from a faith group approved by the National Conference on Ministry to the Armed Forces (NCMAF) prior to appointment as a chaplain.
+CAP Regulation 265-1 states that a chaplain must be a fully ordained or qualified priest, rabbi, or minister of religion, and receive an ecclesiastical endorsement from a faith group approved by the Armed Forces Chaplains Board (AFCB) prior to appointment as a chaplain.

 Chaplains must have a Bachelor's degree and have completed a 72-semester hour (108 quarter hour) graduate degree program in the field of theological or related studies from a qualifying accredited educational institution.

 A waiver may be granted to those who do not meet the graduate study requirement providing they meet all other requirements and present proof (resume) of at least five years of full time or equivalent ministry experience as a pastor, rabbi, or similar role within their denomination.